SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessItems.md

+# 126. - Interception Halberd

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 127. - Interception Long Mace

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 128. - Interception Morningstar

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 129. - Interception Pike

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 130. - Interception Quarterstaff

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 131. - Interception Rapier

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

+# 132. - Interception Scimitar

+This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
+It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
+The first such blade, the Manacalon Interception, was offered to the commander of the Euraidd.

-# 126. - Javelin of Acuteness
+# 133. - Javelin of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 127. - Javelin of Sharpness
+# 134. - Javelin of Sharpness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 128. - Leather of Deflection
+# 135. - Leather of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 129. - Leather of Flame Dancing
+# 136. - Leather of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 130. - Leather of Frost Walking
+# 137. - Leather of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 131. - Leather of Robustness
+# 138. - Leather of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 132. - Leather of Sturdiness
+# 139. - Leather of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 133. - Leather of Survival
+# 140. - Leather of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 134. - Light Bearclaw Crossbow
+# 141. - Light Bearclaw Crossbow

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 The sharp spikes of the bear's claw shred armor to inflict additional damage.
 The first weapon of this kind was designed by Ildurial Stronghand.

-# 135. - Light Crossbow of Accuracy
+# 142. - Light Crossbow of Accuracy

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 Its original design bore the sigil of Defineth Sharpsight, a renowned sylvan elf enchanter.

-# 136. - Light Crossbow of Sharpshooting
+# 143. - Light Crossbow of Sharpshooting

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 The Coedymwarth preferred to deal with Manacalon's arcanists physically rather than magically.
 Its best archers were given crossbows, the creation of Defineth Sharpsight.

-# 137. - Light Frostburn Crossbow
+# 144. - Light Frostburn Crossbow

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 It was designed by Keliandir Moltenheart, who forged this weapon to fight salamanders after an exploration of the elemental planes went awry.

-# 138. - Light Lightbringer Crossbow
+# 145. - Light Lightbringer Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 139. - Light Medusa Crossbow
+# 146. - Light Medusa Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 Magic melded medusa coral and hardwood to create a deadly bow, favored by the boarding parties of island halflings.

-# 140. - Light Storm Crossbow
+# 147. - Light Storm Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 141. - Light Whiteburn Crossbow
+# 148. - Light Whiteburn Crossbow

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Whiteburn was created by the first Danantar to fight a troll invasion coming from the swamps to the south of his domain between the Sioltafin and the Scarafin.

-# 142. - Lightbringer Battleaxe
+# 149. - Lightbringer Battleaxe

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 143. - Lightbringer Club
+# 150. - Lightbringer Club

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 144. - Lightbringer Greataxe
+# 151. - Lightbringer Greataxe

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 145. - Lightbringer Halberd
+# 152. - Lightbringer Halberd

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 146. - Lightbringer Hand Crossbow
+# 153. - Lightbringer Hand Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 147. - Lightbringer Long Mace
+# 154. - Lightbringer Long Mace

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 148. - Lightbringer Maul
+# 155. - Lightbringer Maul

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 149. - Lightbringer Morningstar
+# 156. - Lightbringer Morningstar

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 150. - Lightbringer Pike
+# 157. - Lightbringer Pike

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 151. - Lightbringer Quarterstaff
+# 158. - Lightbringer Quarterstaff

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 152. - Lightbringer Rapier
+# 159. - Lightbringer Rapier

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 153. - Lightbringer Scimitar
+# 160. - Lightbringer Scimitar

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 154. - Lightbringer Shortbow
+# 161. - Lightbringer Shortbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 155. - Lightbringer Spear
+# 162. - Lightbringer Spear

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 156. - Lightbringer Warhammer
+# 163. - Lightbringer Warhammer

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master smiths.
 It was designed by Elgador Keenspirit, Magesmith of the Arcaneum to support combat against undead creatures.

-# 157. - Lightning Halberd
+# 164. - Lightning Halberd

-# 158. - Lightning Launcher
+# 165. - Lightning Launcher

-# 159. - Livewood Club
+# 166. - Livewood Club

 This club is composed of living wood complete with sprouting leaves and perhaps seasonal blooms.
 It can be used as a focus for Druidic spell casting.

-# 160. - Livewood Staff
+# 167. - Livewood Staff

 This staff is composed of living wood complete with sprouting leaves and perhaps seasonal blooms.
 It can be used as a focus for Druidic spell casting.

-# 161. - Long Mace
+# 168. - Long Mace

-# 162. - Long Mace +1
+# 169. - Long Mace +1

-# 163. - Long Mace +2
+# 170. - Long Mace +2

-# 164. - Long Mace +3
+# 171. - Long Mace +3

-# 165. - Long Mace of Acuteness
+# 172. - Long Mace of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 166. - Maul of Acuteness
+# 173. - Maul of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 167. - Maul of Power
+# 174. - Maul of Power

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 Some creatures only respect physical strengths.
 Manacalon arcanists created this Maul to give champions of the Iron Legions the Strength their elven bodies didn't provide.

-# 168. - Medusa Hand Crossbow
+# 175. - Medusa Hand Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 Magic melded medusa coral and hardwood to create a deadly bow, favored by the boarding parties of island halflings.

-# 169. - Medusa Longbow
+# 176. - Medusa Longbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 Magic melded medusa coral and hardwood to create a deadly bow, favored by the boarding parties of island halflings.

-# 170. - Monk Clothes of Deflection
+# 177. - Monk Clothes of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 171. - Monk Clothes of Flame Dancing
+# 178. - Monk Clothes of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 172. - Monk Clothes of Frost Walking
+# 179. - Monk Clothes of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 173. - Monk Clothes of Robustness
+# 180. - Monk Clothes of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 174. - Monk Clothes of Sturdiness
+# 181. - Monk Clothes of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 175. - Monk Clothes of Survival
+# 182. - Monk Clothes of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 176. - Morningstar of Acuteness
+# 183. - Morningstar of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 177. - Padded Leather of Deflection
+# 184. - Padded Leather of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 178. - Padded Leather of Flame Dancing
+# 185. - Padded Leather of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 179. - Padded Leather of Frost Walking
+# 186. - Padded Leather of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 180. - Padded Leather of Robustness
+# 187. - Padded Leather of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 181. - Padded Leather of Sturdiness
+# 188. - Padded Leather of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 182. - Padded Leather of Survival
+# 189. - Padded Leather of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 183. - Pike
+# 190. - Pike

-# 184. - Pike +1
+# 191. - Pike +1

-# 185. - Pike +2
+# 192. - Pike +2

-# 186. - Pike +3
+# 193. - Pike +3

-# 187. - Pike of Acuteness
+# 194. - Pike of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 188. - Plate of Deflection
+# 195. - Plate of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 189. - Plate of Flame Dancing
+# 196. - Plate of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 190. - Plate of Frost Walking
+# 197. - Plate of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 191. - Plate of Robustness
+# 198. - Plate of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 192. - Plate of Sturdiness
+# 199. - Plate of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 193. - Plate of Survival
+# 200. - Plate of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 194. - Primed Halberd
+# 201. - Primed Halberd

-# 195. - Primed Hand Crossbow
+# 202. - Primed Hand Crossbow

-# 196. - Primed Long Mace
+# 203. - Primed Long Mace

-# 197. - Primed Pike
+# 204. - Primed Pike

-# 198. - Psychic Pike
+# 205. - Psychic Pike

-# 199. - Punisher Battleaxe
+# 206. - Punisher Battleaxe

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 200. - Punisher Club
+# 207. - Punisher Club

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 201. - Punisher Greataxe
+# 208. - Punisher Greataxe

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 202. - Punisher Greatsword
+# 209. - Punisher Greatsword

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 203. - Punisher Maul
+# 210. - Punisher Maul

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 204. - Punisher Warhammer
+# 211. - Punisher Warhammer

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 The combination of the best metal and Slavestone gave this axe incredible piercing power.

-# 205. - Quarterstaff of Acuteness
+# 212. - Quarterstaff of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 206. - Rapier of Power
+# 213. - Rapier of Power

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 Some creatures only respect physical strengths.
 Manacalon arcanists created this Rapier to give champions of the Iron Legions the Strength their elven bodies didn't provide.

-# 207. - Ring Mail of Deflection
+# 214. - Ring Mail of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 208. - Ring Mail of Flame Dancing
+# 215. - Ring Mail of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 209. - Ring Mail of Frost Walking
+# 216. - Ring Mail of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 210. - Ring Mail of Robustness
+# 217. - Ring Mail of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 211. - Ring Mail of Sturdiness
+# 218. - Ring Mail of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 212. - Ring Mail of Survival
+# 219. - Ring Mail of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 213. - Scale Mail of Deflection
+# 220. - Scale Mail of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 214. - Scale Mail of Flame Dancing
+# 221. - Scale Mail of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 215. - Scale Mail of Frost Walking
+# 222. - Scale Mail of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 216. - Scale Mail of Robustness
+# 223. - Scale Mail of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 217. - Scale Mail of Sturdiness
+# 224. - Scale Mail of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 218. - Scale Mail of Survival
+# 225. - Scale Mail of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 219. - Shadow Blade
+# 226. - Shadow Blade

 It deals 2d8 psychic damage on a hit and has the finesse, light, and thrown properties.

-# 220. - Shield of Deflection
+# 227. - Shield of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 221. - Shield of Flame Dancing
+# 228. - Shield of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 222. - Shield of Frost Walking
+# 229. - Shield of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 223. - Shield of Robustness
+# 230. - Shield of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 224. - Shield of Sturdiness
+# 231. - Shield of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 225. - Shield of Survival
+# 232. - Shield of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 226. - Sorcerer Armor of Deflection
+# 233. - Sorcerer Armor of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 227. - Sorcerer Armor of Flame Dancing
+# 234. - Sorcerer Armor of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 228. - Sorcerer Armor of Frost Walking
+# 235. - Sorcerer Armor of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 229. - Sorcerer Armor of Robustness
+# 236. - Sorcerer Armor of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 230. - Sorcerer Armor of Sturdiness
+# 237. - Sorcerer Armor of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 231. - Sorcerer Armor of Survival
+# 238. - Sorcerer Armor of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 232. - Souldrinker Battleaxe
+# 239. - Souldrinker Battleaxe

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 233. - Souldrinker Club
+# 240. - Souldrinker Club

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 234. - Souldrinker Dart
+# 241. - Souldrinker Dart

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 235. - Souldrinker Greataxe
+# 242. - Souldrinker Greataxe

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 236. - Souldrinker Greatsword
+# 243. - Souldrinker Greatsword

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 237. - Souldrinker Halberd
+# 244. - Souldrinker Halberd

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 238. - Souldrinker Hand Crossbow
+# 245. - Souldrinker Hand Crossbow

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 239. - Souldrinker Handaxe
+# 246. - Souldrinker Handaxe

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 240. - Souldrinker Javelin
+# 247. - Souldrinker Javelin

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 241. - Souldrinker Long Mace
+# 248. - Souldrinker Long Mace

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 242. - Souldrinker Longbow
+# 249. - Souldrinker Longbow

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 243. - Souldrinker Maul
+# 250. - Souldrinker Maul

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 244. - Souldrinker Morningstar
+# 251. - Souldrinker Morningstar

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 245. - Souldrinker Pike
+# 252. - Souldrinker Pike

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 246. - Souldrinker Quarterstaff
+# 253. - Souldrinker Quarterstaff

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 247. - Souldrinker Rapier
+# 254. - Souldrinker Rapier

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 248. - Souldrinker Scimitar
+# 255. - Souldrinker Scimitar

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 249. - Souldrinker Spear
+# 256. - Souldrinker Spear

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 250. - Souldrinker Warhammer
+# 257. - Souldrinker Warhammer

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 A favorite of Silent Whisper agents, this weapon was designed by Cylordir Redblade.

-# 251. - Spear of Acuteness
+# 258. - Spear of Acuteness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 252. - Spear of Sharpness
+# 259. - Spear of Sharpness

 This enchanted weapon was created using the ancient knowledge of Manacalon's master smiths.
 Its design was one of the early works of Elgador Keenspirit, Magesmith of the Arcaneum.

-# 253. - Storm Hand Crossbow
+# 260. - Storm Hand Crossbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 254. - Storm Shortbow
+# 261. - Storm Shortbow

 This enchanted weapon was forged using the ancient knowledge of Colthannin's master bowyers.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 255. - Stormblade Battleaxe
+# 262. - Stormblade Battleaxe

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 256. - Stormblade Club
+# 263. - Stormblade Club

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 257. - Stormblade Halberd
+# 264. - Stormblade Halberd

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 258. - Stormblade Long Mace
+# 265. - Stormblade Long Mace

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 259. - Stormblade Maul
+# 266. - Stormblade Maul

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 260. - Stormblade Morningstar
+# 267. - Stormblade Morningstar

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 261. - Stormblade Pike
+# 268. - Stormblade Pike

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 262. - Stormblade Quarterstaff
+# 269. - Stormblade Quarterstaff

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 263. - Stormblade Rapier
+# 270. - Stormblade Rapier

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 264. - Stormblade Scimitar
+# 271. - Stormblade Scimitar

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 265. - Stormblade Warhammer
+# 272. - Stormblade Warhammer

 This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
 It was designed by Galar Stromforge, the first dwarven smith to harness the power of storm in a weapon to devastating effect!

-# 266. - Studded Leather of Deflection
+# 273. - Studded Leather of Deflection

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 267. - Studded Leather of Flame Dancing
+# 274. - Studded Leather of Flame Dancing

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 268. - Studded Leather of Frost Walking
+# 275. - Studded Leather of Frost Walking

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 269. - Studded Leather of Robustness
+# 276. - Studded Leather of Robustness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 270. - Studded Leather of Sturdiness
+# 277. - Studded Leather of Sturdiness

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 271. - Studded Leather of Survival
+# 278. - Studded Leather of Survival

 This enchanted armor was created using the ancient knowledge of Manacalon's master armorers.
 Ildurial Stronghand forged the first of those armors for the Emperor's personal guard.

-# 272. - Thunder Gauntlet
+# 279. - Thunder Gauntlet

-# 273. - Thundering Long Mace
+# 280. - Thundering Long Mace

-# 274. - Warden Halberd

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 275. - Warden Long Mace

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 276. - Warden Morningstar

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 277. - Warden Pike

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 278. - Warden Quarterstaff

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 279. - Warden Rapier

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

-# 280. - Warden Scimitar

-This enchanted weapon was forged using the ancient knowledge of Manacalon's master smiths.
-It was designed by Ildurial Strongarm, a famous Manacalon bladesmith.
-The first such blade, the Manacalon Warden, was offered to the commander of the Euraidd.

 # 281. - Warhammer of Acuteness